freedomotic/fd-developer-manual/docs/source/rules/automations.rst

 -  Command Sequence 1: Turn OFF Livingroom lights
 -  Command Sequence 2: Close Windows -> Close Blinds

-When is monday evening and the TV turns ON the lights in the livingroom are switched off.
-At the same time the windows start to close, when all the windows are completely closed the system begins the lowering the blinds.
+When it is Monday evening, and the TV turns ON the lights in the livingroom are switched off.
+At the same time the windows start to close, and when all the windows are completely closed, the system begins the lowering the blinds.

 XML Representation Reaction are deployed in